Skip to content

 Can single mothers get emergency cash assistance in Wisconsin?

 Some families can.
 Wisconsin Emergency Assistance may provide a payment for certain housing or energy crises if you meet family, income, asset, and crisis rules.
-W-2 may also provide cash assistance for some very low-income parents and pregnant people who meet program rules.
+Wisconsin Works may also provide cash assistance for some very low-income parents and pregnant people who meet program rules.

 Where should I call first if I need help today?

-Can I apply for FoodShare and BadgerCare Plus at the same time?
+Can I apply for FoodShare and BadgerCare Plus together?

 Yes.
-Wisconsin DHS says ACCESS can be used to apply for multiple programs, including FoodShare and BadgerCare Plus.
-FoodShare usually requires an interview.
+Wisconsin uses ACCESS for several benefit programs, including FoodShare and BadgerCare Plus.
+FoodShare usually requires an interview after you apply.

 What if I do not have all my documents?